West Cornwall Hospital: History

 The hospital has its origins in the Penzance Dispensary established in 1809.
 This became the West Cornwall Dispensary and Infirmary in 1873 and the West Cornwall Hospital in 1928.
 It joined the National Health Service in 1948.
 A new CT scanner and new X-ray equipment were installed at the hospital in spring 2018.

 Services

-The hospital has a 24-hour urgent care centre, two medical wards and a day case surgery.
+The hospital has an urgent care centre, two medical wards and a day case surgery.